-Auto Insurance Rate Increases by Milestone
+Auto Insurance Rates Increase by Milestone

-Some insurers consider older drivers a risk as well for a few reasons:
+Not every insurer will raise rates for seniors, but some may consider older drivers a risk for a few reasons:

 - You might experience a delay in reflexes from an age-related decline in motor function skills, or as a side effect from some medications.

 - You might have a health condition that affects your driving abilities.

 - For older drivers injured in accidents, the healing time can take longer.
 Hence, treatments and rehabilitation might be more expensive.